MukundC25/green-points/README.md

 ## 🌟 Features

 ### Core Functionality
-- **E-Waste Submission**: Users can submit electronic waste with photos and details
+- **E-Waste Submission**: Users can submit electronic waste with photos (image upload), detailed weight (with range and exact value), and select pickup day/time based on weight
 - **Green Points Calculation**: Intelligent points calculation based on item type, condition, quantity, and user frequency
 - **Digital Wallet**: Secure storage and management of Green Points
 - **Rewards Redemption**: Redeem points for eco-friendly products and discounts
-- **Transaction History**: Complete audit trail of all points transactions
+- **Transaction History**: Complete audit trail of all points transactions, with robust backend endpoints and original, filterable UI

 ### User Experience
 - **Responsive Design**: Works seamlessly on desktop and mobile devices